opendocsg/slw-judgments-backfill/2010_SGHC_172/report.md

 blessing to _W T Lamb & Sons v Rider_ ...”

 28     Second, the interpretation adopted by the English courts has also been accepted by the local courts.
-In _Tan Kim Seng v Ibrahim Victor Adam_ [2004] 1 SLR(R) 181, our Court of Appeal commented on s 6(3) of the Act and stated at [29] that:
+In _Tan Kim Seng v Ibrahim Victor Adam_ <span class="citation">[2004] 1 SLR(R) 181</span>, our Court of Appeal commented on s 6(3) of the Act and stated at [29] that:

  ...one must bear in mind the distinction between “execution” and “an action upon any judgment”.
 In Halsbury's Laws of England, Vol 28 (4th Ed, Reissue, 1997) at para 916, the learned authors stated the following in a footnote, in commenting on the equivalent English provision: